yousernaym/vm/README.md

 Supports midi, tracker and sid files.
 Can produce accompanying audio automatically or you can supply your own mixed down audio file.
 Can export mp4 video files with support for 360-degree videos.

-## Installing prerequisites
+## Prerequisites

-Vcpkg and Fluidsynth:
+Install Vcpkg and Fluidsynth:
 ```
 git clone https://github.com/microsoft/vcpkg.git
 cd vcpkg